 Lunge, twist, pike, plank, and pulse at Elevate in Little Italy and Solana Beach.
 The signature full-body workout targets every muscle in just 40 minutes.
 Using the Lagree Fitness Megaformer, you will use slow, controlled movements with loaded resistance and core engagement to feel the burn, and torch major calories.
 Combine resistance training with cardio in their Elevate Combo class, 25 minutes of cycling and 25 minutes of Megaformer intensity.
 You’ll tone muscles you didn’t know you had, and probably have a hard time getting out of bed days later.

 If it seems like everyone from suburban moms to Victoria’s Secret models are hitting the boxing ring these days, you aren’t wrong.
 But who can blame them?
 Whether you go for a mixed martial arts class or traditional boxing on a bag, you’re guaranteed a killer workout.
-If you’re looking to tone up and grind out some aggression (hey, we can’t all like our bosses), give TITLE Boxing in North Park a try.
+If you’re looking to tone up and grind out some aggression (hey, we can’t all like our bosses), give TITLE Boxing in North Park, Carlsbad, or Chula Vista a try.
 They offer a variety of classes that incorporate cardio intervals, full-body combinations, and expert coaching—plus learning how to wrap your knuckles will have you feeling like a total badass.

 There’s something for everybody at Glide Training Co. in Little Italy.
 Looking to improve your mile split in an upcoming distance race?
 There’s a class for that.
 Want to train like a D1 athlete in a plyometric-based workout class?
 Yup, there’s one for that too.
 Whether they take your workout to the beach or keep it in the gym, the trainers at Glide will have you looking and feeling fit AF in no time.
 They also offer private training and sport-specific clinics for when the group classes just aren’t going to cut it (because #goals).